jxl777/drone/README.md

 To gain full understanding of the code/repository **PLEASE FOLLOW THE STEPS IN ORDER**

-Please read the documentation fully and thoroughly (your questions will probably be answered later in the documentation) before you ask for help, this project is research heavy you will spend hours on forums and outdated documentation especially for things regarding drone and ground vehicle movement and commands.
+Please read the documentation fully and thoroughly (your questions will probably be answered later in the documentation).
 Good Luck :smiley:

+This repository needs a lot of testing and optimization.
+As of 1/24/25 the changes from the bringMainUpToDate branch have not been tested on the actual drone and should be tested on sim to understand behavior first, and should be fixed if need be.

 Also we dont know if sim works for mac :frowning_face:

 </p>

-<h2> Drone/Jetson</h2>

 <h2> SITL Simulation</h2>